scop/portecle/portecle/README.txt

 ---------------------

-Assuming you have an appropriate JRE/JDK installed and have placed the Portecle and BouncyCastle Provider jar files into a directory /portecle you can run Portecle like so:
+Assuming you have an appropriate JRE/JDK installed and have placed the Portecle and Bouncy Castle provider jar files into a directory /portecle you can run Portecle like so:

   java -jar /portecle/portecle.jar

-If you wish to use a Bouncy Castle Provider somewhere else on your filesystem, for example /bc/bcprov-jdk15-125.jar, use:
+If you wish to use a Bouncy Castle provider somewhere else on your filesystem, for example /bc/bcprov-jdk15-128.jar, use:

-  java -cp /portecle/portecle.jar:/bc/bcprov-jdk15-125.jar \
+  java -cp /portecle/portecle.jar:/bc/bcprov-jdk15-128.jar \
   net.sf.portecle.FPortecle

 Note that the above command should be on one line; it has been line